 Why Are Pet Vaccinations Important?

-Pet vaccinations protect against dangerous and potentially lethal diseases.
-In fact, it’s only been in the last 100 years that some animal diseases have been contained.
-This is thanks in large part to the responsible use of vaccines.
+Vaccinations protect pets against dangerous and potentially lethal diseases.
+Because of vaccines, many animal diseases have been contained in the last 100 years.
 At one time, feline distemper was the leading cause of disease in cats, but today it’s relatively uncommon.
-Rabies is still prevalent in wildlife and is considered zoonotic because it can be passed to people.
-Therefore, annual vaccination against rabies is required by law.
-At West Ashley Veterinary Clinic in Charleston, we work to give our patients complete protection by administering core vaccines but also determining lifestyle-specific ones.
+Rabies is still prevalent in wildlife and is one of several diseases that can be passed to people.
+Annual vaccination against rabies is required by law.
+At West Ashley Veterinary Clinic in Charleston, we work to give our patients complete protection by administering core vaccines, and we add other vaccines according to lifestyle.

 Core Vaccines for All Pets